matthewgretton/entity-schema/README.md

 Small example app to demonstrate storing entity schema data in a database, and using that information for validation purposes.
 Also demonstrates how versioning can be easliy implemented to ensure validation is consistent historically.

+# Usage

+Give an example of a schema and also an example of an entity with a subtype.

 # Installation

 To pull down Datomic dependencies you need to read from a private repository.
 This requires authentication credentials.